myriamh1/t-school-microservice/README.md

         }'
         EOF
     ```
+If the POST request return HTTP response 200 - OK, then the document is successfully inserted.
+Igonre the response message 'Unexpected d'.

 To query the account that you just inserted use url http://localhost:8080/micro/account?accountId=14402

 Next Steps for you to try (no instruction available):